 The C120d needs a light stand obviously.
 While the device has a very effective temperature-activated fan that keeps the unit running cool, holding the system could get awkward.

 I happen to really like the Cameron LS-65B Boom Stand Kit.
 It includes the light stand, the boom arm and a counterweight sandbag.
 I do hear folks say that a sandbag is not necessary, but that’s not correct.
 Stands can tip or get knocked over.
 You want them to stay where you put them.
 The LS-65B is easy to set up and tear down and the boom lets you get the light and Light Dome out and over your subject for greater lighting control.

 I noted earlier that the LS C120d has a Bowens-S mount.
 This means that it accepts Aputure modifiers such as their 1940’s Hollywood-look Fresnel attachment.
 This unit focuses the light into a pattern variable from 12 degrees to 42 degrees with very significant fall-off at the edges.
-You cannot beat the price as you will typically pay well over $1000 for a professional Fresnel light shaper.
-This one is only $100.
+You can’t beat the price as you will typically pay well over $1000 for a professional Fresnel light shaper, and this one is in the low hundreds.

-The usability of all S mount accessories is an enormous value-added benefit for the LS C120d kit.
+The usability of all Bowens-S mount accessories is an enormous value-added benefit for the LS C120d kit.

 Overall, considering all of these tools put together, you’re sure to get a kit that’s built tough so you can transport it around, and light enough that a single person can handle the set-up and the teardown.
 The added bonus is that the lights are LED so you also don’t have to worry about any bulbs burning out.